IRS tax debt solution: Use a personal loan to pay off taxes

 How to get a personal loan to pay tax debt

-Once you’ve reached the application form on the provider’s website, enter the required information that can include:
+Once you’ve reached the application form on the provider’s website, enter the required information.
+This might include:

 - Your full name and contact information.